eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 Version: 2019-06 (4.12.0)
 Build ID: 20190614-1200
 -->
-## OpenAPI generation on Windows fails in Eclipse
+## OpenAPI generation fails in Eclipse if the output path does not exist
-In Eclipse, OpenAPI generation on Windows fails if a path does not exist.
+In Eclipse, OpenAPI generation fails if a path does not exist, and the wizard doesn't automatically create the folder tree hierarchy if the hierarchy doesn't already exist.

 These steps reproduce the issue:
 1. Install the latest version of Codewind.
 2. Add a sample OpenAPI `.yaml` file.
-3. Right-click the project to generate OpenAPI artifacts.
+3. From the Proejct or Package Explorer views, right-click the project and select one of the generator actions in  **OpenAPI Generate**.
+A dialogue window appears.
-4. In the dialog window, specify the path to generate artifacts.
-If a path doesn't already exist, OpenAPI generation fails.
+4. In the dialog window, if necessary, select the OpenAPI definition file by clicking the **Browse...** button.
+The **Browse...** dialogue has no option to create a folder.
+5. In the **Output folder** field, copy and paste a path or edit the path directly.
+6. Click **Finish**.
+The OpenAPI generator fails if the folder doesn't already exist.

+**Workaround:** Choose either of the following options:
-**Workaround:** In Windows, Codewind uses a browse file system dialog that doesn't automatically create a folder.
-Manually create the folder before launching the wizard to generate OpenAPI artifacts.
+- Manually create the output folder before you lauch the OpenAPI generator wizard.

-1. First, create the folder.
-2. Generate the code into the new folder.
-3. Then, refactor the generated source code and move it into the proper source folders.
-For example, if you are working with Java or Maven projects, place the code into the `src` folders.
-The wizard helps generate the code, or stub, into a folder and doesn't know what it's generating into.
-You need to select how you want to use the generated code.
+- If you have already launched the wizard, click the **Browse...** button to go to and select an existing folder so that the **Output folder** field is filled with a valid path.

+For post-client or post-server stub generation, use a separate output folder for code generation.
+Depending on the language and the generator type, the OpenAPI generator generates both source code files and build-related files.
+Some refactoring might be necessary.
+For example, if you are working with an existing Java or Maven project, move the generated source code to the proper source folder that already exists in the project.
+However, if your project is empty, the target output folder can safely exist at the root of the project, and you don't have to do as much refactoring and merging.